Venice Short Line: Route

+The dual tracks continued westerly from the Junction on unpaved private way in the center of Venice Boulevard, passing intersections such as Overland Avenue, Sepulveda Boulevard, Centinela Avenue, Lincoln Boulevard, and Washington Boulevards.
+The line then crossed the Grand Canal in Venice on a concrete arch bridge and turned north onto Pacific Avenue.
+After the line's closure, the right-of-way in the center of Venice Boulevard sat vacant and was used as an unpaved parking lot.
+In the 1970s, Venice Boulevard was reconfigured, straightening the roadway and converting the derelict right of way into vehicle travel lanes and a median.
+Traces of the former alignment remain just east of Overland, where sidewalks and buildings along the north side of Venice Boulevard align to the old width of the road, with the space between the old and new roadway filled in with parking lots.

 The double tracks then ran on the pavement of Pacific Avenue for five blocks before entering a wide private way known then as the "Trolleyway".
-From windward Avenue in Venice the line followed the "Trolleyway" north, past the Ocean Park Carhouse and yard, through Ocean Park to Pico Boulevard where the "Trolleyway" ended and street running resumed directly into Ocean Avenue.
+From Windward Avenue in Venice, the line followed the "Trolleyway" north, past the Ocean Park Carhouse and yard, through Ocean Park to Pico Boulevard, where the "Trolleyway" ended and street running resumed directly into Ocean Avenue.
 The tracks then followed Ocean Avenue north to the terminus of the Venice Short Line at Broadway in Santa Monica.
 Following the abandonment of the line, "Trolleyway" was paved and converted into a street, today called Pacific Avenue in Venice and Neilson Way in Santa Monica.

 Infrastructure

 Power was provided via the Ivy Substation at 600 volts direct current.

 Rolling stock

+When Pacific Electric took over the line in 1911, they assigned 800 and 550 Class cars to the service.

-The Venice Short Line was one of the few Pacific Electric lines to utilize PCC streetcars, which served the line between February 1941 and April 1943.
+The Venice Short Line was one of the few Pacific Electric services to utilize PCC streetcars, which ran over the line between February 1941 and April 1943.